harleyoliver/react-github-search/README.md

 5. ???
 Profit

 TODO
-* Actually finish the components
+* Possibly add SingleRepo component and link from a listed repo
 * Create error handling
-* Add styles
-* Learn more
+* Learn more React